No Festival in 2021.

 Our traditional close-out of the weekend festivities.
 The Cabaret is open to anyone and we get a mix of festival performers, instructors, participants, and kids.
 If you've never been you're missing out, and if you have attended, well then, you know what we mean.
 A sign up sheet is usually floating around the registration table all weekend.
 Amazing things happen when we open ourselves up to possibilities!!

-Workshop Schedule (all workshops are free!)
+Workshop Schedule (all workshops are FREE!)

 Workshop Locations: